timboudreau/niothing/README.md

-The answer to a little challenge presented to me by Jon Locke:  *Say you have a very large file, (say, map data) with well-defined sections you know the offsets of a priori, and you want to parallelize processing those sections, and you need to pass that to foreign code that expects `InputStream`s*.
+The answer to a little challenge presented to me by Jon Locke:  *Say you have a very large file, (say, map data) with well-defined sections you know the offsets of a priori, and you want to parallelize processing those sections, and you need to pass that to foreign code that expects an `InputStream` for each region*.

 This is a little library to make that specific task easy.
 It comes in two layers:

  * You can just use `SplitFile` and get an `Iterator<InputStream>`
     * Minor caveat - if you call the iterator concurrently, synchronize on it so another thread doesn't remove the element you're about to fetch before you can call `next()`
- * You can use SplitFileProcessor.process(), implement a few tiny classes and pass it a file, some regions and a thread pool and let it take care of parallelizing it and feeding you results
+ * You can use `SplitFileProcessor.process()`, implement a few tiny classes and pass it a file, some regions and a thread pool and let it take care of parallelizing it and feeding you results

-It memory-maps the total range of bytes you're going to read, and then feeds your code `InputStream`s each of which wraps an NIO `MappedByteBuffer` with the bytes from that region.
+It memory-maps the total range of bytes you're going to read, and then feeds your code multiple `InputStream` each of which wraps an NIO `MappedByteBuffer` with the bytes from that region, and which can be accessed concurrently.
 So legacy code is happy, it looks like old-fashioned I/O code, but most of the time you'll be reading from the disk cache.

 See the unit tests for a working example.